microsoft/azure-function-flex-open-ai/docs/workshop.md

 The Azure Storage Account will be used to store the audios files inside the `audios` container.

-To check that everything was created as expected, open the [Azure Portal][az-portal] and select the storage account which is **not** starting with `stfstd` or `stfdrbl` those two are for the two Azure Functions.

-In the third one, you should retrieve your `audios` container:
+To check that everything was created as expected, open the [Azure Portal][az-portal] and select the storage account which is starting with `sto`, you should retrieve your `audios` container:

 ![Storage account access keys](assets/storage-account-show-container.png)